syncfusion-content/flutter-docs/Flutter/maps/zoom-pan.md

 The `MapZoomPanBehavior.focalLatLng` is the focal point of the map layer based on which zooming happens.It represents the focal latitude and longitude position of the map layer.You can also get the current focalLatLng after interaction using the [MapZoomPanBehavior.focalLatLng] property.

-This properties can be changed dynamically.
+This property can be changed dynamically.
 Defaults to `MapLatLng(0.0, 0.0)`.

 To perform panning, enable the `MapZoomPanBehavior.enablePanning`property.
 By default it will be `true`.